 About.me is also free and can serve as a single destination to learn what you are all about.
 Similar to the service above, you can search the About.me Directory and see who and how others are using this.

-No, you aren’t going to want to submit this online necessarily, but it could be a great way to have a conversation with someone (networking) to visualize your background.
-This could be great for someone changing careers if set up properly!
+No, you aren’t going to want to submit this to a recruiter or through an online application, but it could be a great way to have a conversation with someone (networking) to visualize your background.
+This could even be great for someone changing careers if set up properly!

 Re.vu lets you design a dynamic, interactive, and visual resume that they say is significantly more effective at representing the whole person than a common resume alone.
 It is free.